stefanov-sm/Database-XI/Window functions TODO.md

 ## To do
 #### A simplified - yet realistic - bank account statement
 - What is the ballance per person now? (a result per person)
-- What has the ballance been for every person after every transaction of his? (a result per transaction, may filter by person_id)
+- What has the ballance been for every person after every transaction of his? (a result per transaction, may filter by `person_id`)
-- an extra requirement - with a smile - present the integer part of transaction values in a separate column as roman numerals (ex. `47.39` becomes `XLVII`, `-19` becomes `sine XIX`)
+- an extra requirement with a smile - _present_ the integer part of transaction values in a separate column as roman numerals (ex. `47.39` becomes `XLVII`, `-19` becomes `sine XIX`)